Airbnb unveils new cleaning protocols in bid to revive bookings | Malay Mail

 The tourism industry as a whole is taking a massive hit from the deadly global pandemic.

-Airbnb, one of the pillars of the “sharing economy,” has apparently shelved plans for a share offering this year, and raised US$1 billion (RM4.4 billion) in new equity to ride out the crisis.
+Airbnb, one of the pillars of the “sharing economy,” has apparently shelved plans for a share offering this year, and raised US$1 billion (RM4.3 billion) in new equity to ride out the crisis.

 The San Francisco start-up has also agreed to reimburse hosts some US$250 million for virus-related cancellations.